Garo: Makai no Hana: Main Story

-The story begins with Makai Knight Eiji Busujima, breaking into a museum.
-Eiji learned that civilians discovered the stone slab that sealed the horror Eyrith and mistook it as an ancient relic.
+The story begins with Eiji Busujima, breaking into a museum.
+Eiji learned that civilians discovered the stone slab that sealed the Horror Eyrith and mistook it as an ancient relic.
 Eyrith is known to bring back the dead; Eiji was hoping to use Eyrith's power to resurrect Akari.
-The slab itself are the collection of 9 horrors that were used to help contain Eyrith; Eiji broke the seal and unleashed the Ady Slab Horrors just to get to Eyrith.
-Even though the seal is broken, Eyrith will only appear when the last Ady Slab Horror is captured; he goes into hiding and waits to strike.
+The slab itself are the collection of 9 Horrors that were used to help contain Eyrith; Eiji broke the seal and unleashed the Ady Slate Horrors just to get to Eyrith.
+Even though the seal is broken, Eyrith will only appear when the last Ady Slate Horror is captured; he goes into hiding and waits to strike.

-Raiga has been assigned to teamed up with Mayuri and Shadow Knight Crow to find all the Ady Slab Horrors and re-seal Eyrith.
-As the team reached to the last Ady Slab Horror, Eiji reappears and kidnaps both the horror and Mayuri to enact his plan.
+Raiga has been assigned to teamed up with Mayuri and Shadowfolk Makai Knight Crow to find all the Ady Slate Horrors and re-seal Eyrith.
+As the team reached to the last Ady Slate Horror, Eiji reappears and kidnaps both the Horror and Mayuri to enact his plan.
 Exposing Eyrith, Eiji negotiates reviving Akari in exchange for Eyrith's revival.
 Taking a lock of Akari's hair as a genetic template, Eyrith cloned a body of Akari and Eiji planned to open Mayuri's container to restore Akari when Raiga and Crow intervened.

 While Garo fought against Giru, Crow attempted to save Mayuri.
 Eyrith planned to possess Mayuri but Crow offered himself in exchange for her safety.
 Taking over Crow's body, Eyrith appeared before Raiga and Eiji.
 She destroyed Akari's cloned body and flew away; everything that Eiji had planned for is ruined.
 Raiga gave chase as Crow flew away to a pond to bloom.
 Without any need for Crow, Eyrith left Crow's body and began sprouting herself into a massive demonic tree.

 Garo attempted to stop Eyrith and faced her true form within the tree.
 It has been revealed Eyrith was responsible for opening various portals through time and space, including the portal that took away his parents.
 Eyrith tried to tempt Raiga to save his parents, but he resisted.
 While fighting Garo, Eyrith managed to accelerate the armor's time limit.
-Losing control, Garo became a Lost Soul Beast and begun rampaging towards his own allies.
+Losing control, Garo became Lost Soul Beast Garo and begun rampaging towards his own allies.
 It was while rampaging that Raiga heard the same bell he had given Akari all those years ago and it helped him come to his senses.
-He overcame the lost soul beast state and became Luminous Garo to slay Eyrith.
+He overcame the Lost Soul Beast state and became Light Awakening Beast Garo to slay Eyrith.
 With Eyrith weakened, Raiga had Mayuri seal Eyrith back into the stone slab.
 Although the day seemed to be victorious, Mayuri's well-being is in danger.